migolito040420/CPETE401-AY2526/README.md

-# Database Programming with MariaDB
+# Database Management System with MariaDB

 This repository contains the course materials for the Database Programming course, with a focus on MariaDB.